 Transparency Matters: Avoiding Sticker Shock

 Given the costs, it's essential for parents to have transparency from the start.
-When interviewing potential advocates, don't hesitate to ask questions like:
+When interviewing potential advocates, don't hesitate to ask these questions:

 Reputable advocates will gladly explain their fee structure.
-Some operate on a purely hourly basis (pay-as-you-go), while others offer flat fees for specific services, like $500 for a full IEP review package.
+Some operate on a purely hourly basis (pay-as-you-go), while others may offer sliding-scale rates based on family income or estimated project costs for specific services.

 Always get a written agreement that clearly outlines what you'll be billed for—such as meeting time, travel, phone calls, emails, and prep work—so there are no surprises.